MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 ### <a name="LearnersWithFeatureSelection"></a>Machine learning algorithms that incorporate feature selection

-Some machine learning algorithms in Machine Learning Studio optimize feature selection when training, or they provide parameters that help with feature selection.
+Some machine learning algorithms in Machine Learning Studio optimize feature selection during training.
+They might also provide parameters that help with feature selection.
 If you're using a method that has its own heuristic for choosing features, it's often better to rely on that heuristic instead of preselecting features.

-This section lists these algorithms and the feature selection method that's used internally:
+These algorithms and feature selection methods are used internally:

-- Boosted decision tree models for classification and regression
+- **Boosted decision tree models for classification and regression**

   In these modules, a feature summary is created internally.
 Features that have a weight of 0 aren't used by any tree splits.
 When you visualize the best trained model, you can look at each of the trees.
-If a feature is never used in any tree, it's likely a candidate for removal.
-To optimize selection, parameter sweeping also is recommended.
+If a feature is never used in any tree, the feature is likely a candidate for removal.
+To optimize selection, it's also a good idea to use parameter sweeping.

-- Logistic regression models and linear models
+- **Logistic regression models and linear models**

   The modules for multiclass and binary logistic regression support L1 and L2 regularization.
-Regularization is a way of adding constraints when training to manually specify some aspect of the learned model.
-Regularization is generally used to avoid overfitting.
-Machine Learning Studio supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms.
+Regularization is a way of adding constraints during training to manually specify an aspect of the learned model.
+Regularization typically is used to avoid overfitting.
+Machine Learning Studio supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms:

     - L1 regularization is useful if the goal is to have a model that's as sparse as possible.
      - L2 regularization prevents any single coordinate in the weight vector from growing too much in magnitude.
 It's useful if the goal is to have a model with small overall weights.
      - L1-regularized logistic regression is more aggressive about assigning a weight of 0 to features.
 It's useful in identifying features that can be removed.

 ## Technical notes